 More info here.
 (Image credit: Courtesy of Susan Schuppli, Still from Trace Evidence (2016).

-Video recording of Part 1 here.
+Video recording of Part 1 here (with Karen Barad, Jessica Hurley, and Zoe Weldon-Yochim).

-Video recording of Part 2 here.
+Video recording of Part 2 here (with Susan Schuppli, Melanie Yazzie, and Will Wilson)

 On November 13, 2020, the CCE hosted a performance and discussion with Black Quantum Futurism—the multidisciplinary collaboration between Camae Ayewa (Rockers!; Moor Mother) and Rasheedah Phillips (The AfroFuturist Affair; Metropolarity) exploring the intersections of Afrofuturism, creative media, DIY-aesthetics, and activism in marginalized communities through an alternative temporal lens and chronopolitics!
 Part of Beyond the End of the World's lecture series, a screening of a newly-released musical video by Moor Mother was followed by a discussion of Black Quantum Futurism theory and practice, all of which archived and now available here.